aquasecurity/tracee/docs/docs/deep-dive/os-info.md

 !!!
 Attention
     In case no kconfig file is found, tracee takes some decisions blindly and it may give you unexpected errors.
-Example: